 The issues leading up to that point are very different across the two titles.

 In Avengers, Hickman seems to be struggling to keep the book on track across a pair of arcs.
-“Rogue Planet” was meant to be a thrilling re-entry into the series starring the full Avengers cast, but it’s a slow burn that puts a maguffin in play that’s marginally important to the end of the series.
-And, the “Original Sins” arc is time travel wankery that drops lot of hints to Hickman’s endgame in a way that’s marginally important to the end of the series.
+“Rogue Planet” was meant to be a thrilling re-entry into the series starring the full Avengers cast, but it’s a slow burn that puts a maguffin in play that’s only marginally important to the end of the series.
+The “Original Sins” arc is time travel wankery with a limited casts that drops lot of hints to Hickman’s endgame in a way that’s marginally important to the end of the series.

 Sense a trend?
-Neither are bad by any stretch, and the artwork on both is gorgeous, but it’s missing any kind of zing that the first dozen or so issues had.
+Neither are bad by any stretch, and the artwork on both is gorgeous, but they are missing any kind of zing that the first dozen or so issues had.

 It doesn’t feel like coincidence that Avengers World runs for exactly as long as it takes for Avengers to wrap up.
 These more personal, high-adventure stories make full use of Hickman’s massive cast and more, giving everyone a moment to shine.
-Even if World dragged on a bit longer than Hickman would have done with his own alternating arcs, alternating a few of these arcs with “Rogue Planet” and “Original Sins” on a double-ship schedule would have likely left fans a lot more satisfied by the content of Hickman’s run rather than just the story structure.
+Even if World dragged on a bit longer than Hickman would have done with his own alternating arcs, alternating a few of these stories with “Rogue Planet” and “Original Sins” on a double-ship schedule would have likely left fans a lot more satisfied by the content of Hickman’s run rather than just the story structure.

-Meanwhile, New Avengers is on fire for the same 12 issues.
+Meanwhile, New Avengers is on fire in the same time period.
 Hickman’s version of the Illuminati bargaining for the future of our Earth is a spiraling tragedy of epic proportions as we see other Earths fall to the machinations of the builders while the Infinity Stone holders argue and splinter as they make an increasingly questionable string of alliances.

 Wow, that was quite a sentence.
 Please feel free to diagram it at your own leisure.

 It’s hard to single out any one of the cast as the lead in the dense story, but Reed Richards, Black Panther, and Namor all receive heavy focus – in fact, all three recur from the first half of Hickman’s run on Fantastic Four, elements of which are referenced here.
 Doctor Strange also has an interesting journey, which is somewhat shunted off to the side as the months press on only to remerge for the finale.